Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 ![useref initial mount](./images/useref-initial-mount.png)

 The `useRef` Hook returns an object containing the `current` property.
-This property is assigned a value equal to the argument we passed to the Hook.
+This property holds the value we passed to the Hook.

 This is good because we can track whether we are on the first render or subsequent render.